-Discussing a topic like the rapture can lead to misunderstandings and differences of opinion.
-Some people state that there will be a pretribulation rapture, while others say it will be post-tribulation.
+Discussing a topic such as the rapture can lead to misunderstandings and differences of opinion.
+Some people state that there will be a pre-tribulation rapture, while others say it will be post-tribulation.
 We can discuss it endlessly, but we are not meant to know certain things, and there is a purpose for it.
 No one knows the exact time of the Lord's return and the exact time of his own death.
 Why?
 Because we need to be always ready.
 What we need to do is go to the Word of God.

 Some things need to be taken by faith.
-We mustn't try to be always in control of everything.
-Man, by nature, likes to control things and know everything, but it cannot be, and it doesn't always happen in this way.
+We mustn't try to be in control of everything all the time.
+Man, by nature, likes to control things and know everything, but that cannot always be the case, and does not always happen this way.
 If you inquire about what faith means, you will see that it doesn't have to do with knowing, seeing, and controlling.
-It is God who must be in control and be over us.
+It is God who must be in control and govern our lives.
 If today we can know, see, and have things under control (under God's control), it is because we believe, not the other way around.

-Just imagine how it would be if we knew everything, even the time of our own death and also the time of His coming.
+Just imagine how it would be if we knew everything, even the time of our own death, and also the time of His coming.
 What do you think we would do then?
 Most, if not all people will do whatever suits them and whatever they like with the thought that when the day comes, they will repent.
 Do you think that they will really repent on that day?
 I don't think so.
-Most of the hearts of those persons will be so hardened that they probably won't do it.
+Most of the hearts of those people will be so hardened that they probably won't do it.

 God knows our hearts and wants to save us from that condition.
-He has established everything perfectly and in our favor so that we can believe in a genuine way.
-And while we are here on earth, we need this kind of faith.
-The faith that trusts God, believes what He says, and is not impatient when something doesn't happen in the way or the time we expected it to be.
+He has perfectly established everything in our favor so that we can believe in a genuine way.
+While we are here on Earth, we need this kind of faith: faith that trusts God, believes what He says, and remains patient when things don't occur as we expect.
 I am not saying that Christians believe blindly in God.
-They are able to see and experience certain promises and have experiences in their hearts, but there are some things for which we need just to believe and wait.
+They can see and experience certain promises in their hearts, but there are some things they simply need to believe and wait for.